 2 garlic cloves, chopped

-4-5 Yukon Gold Potatoes, cut into small bite-sized pieces
+4-5 Yukon Gold Potatoes or sweet potatoes, cut into small bite-sized pieces

 4 cups of no-sugar-added chicken stock or chicken bone broth (my preference)

-1 28 oz can of diced tomatoes, drained
+1 28 oz BPA-free canned of diced tomatoes, drained

 1 tsp. sea salt